thomasclarke1969/documentation/quick-start/android/connecting.md

 #Connecting

-The `LayerClient` object represents the primary interface for interacting with the Layer service.
-Only one instance of `LayerClient` should be instantiated by your application and should be retained at all times.
-The object is initialized with a Context, and Application Key, and an GCM Sender ID.

 ```emphasis
 We have created an application for you titled %%C-INLINE-APPNAME%% and the sample code below contains your application's key.
 ```